Ayaneo Kun Handheld Gaming PC Performance Review

 Forza Horizon 5 | 36 | 44 | 26 | 27 |

-Here is first a comparison between the Ayaneo Kun and some of the other recently tested portable devices.
-These tests were run at a 35-watt TDP, where the ROG Ally could max with custom settings.
-Though at a much lower 32-watt TDP, having tried the Ayaneo 2S for other publications, I can boldly declare that it performs within a few fps of the Kun and Ally in almost every circumstance.
+Here is first a comparison between the Ayaneo Kun and some of the other recently Although I have tested the Ayaneo 2S for other publications at a much lower 32-watt TDP, I can confidently use custom settings.
+Although I have tested the Ayaneo 2S for other publications at a much lower 32-watt TDP, I can confidently declare that it performs within a few fps of the Kun and Ally in almost every While all four systems offer similar performance levels, the Air Plus is expected to excel in CPU-intensive games such as Total War: Valhalla III.

 Furthermore, running the fans full bore using the device at such a high TDP approaches gaming laptop levels of loudness.